RyanNgCT/CS2030/W12Lect/README.md

 ```
 ### Creation of a `CompletableFuture` -- using `runAsync()`
 - another alternative method is `runAsync()` that takes in a Runnable
+	- recall from below that we should have `thenRun()` and `thenRunAsync()` for separate instances of the `CompletableFuture` to fully maximize Asynchronism (spawn in separate threads)

+- we can pass in a Runnable which is sort of *similar to a consumer*

 ## Callbacks
 We spawn a thread to do $f$ and after it finishes $f$, we do $g$ immediately $\implies$ have to tag on something to the pipeline